nkwachiabel/Process-Mining-Road-Traffic-Fine-Management/README.md

 * Process redesign: One of the areas of improvement can be understanding who does what activity.
 From the event log, it appears that the prefect does all the activities.
 This can be misleading as there can be human error or delay in inputing this event into the system.
 Activities such as Appeal to judge and appeal to prefecture should be done by the offender and the time this is done should be indicated.
 * Automating send to credit agency: The send to credit agency can be automated if certain conditions are met.
 For example, when a fine is creates, sent, no appeal and no payment made after a certain number of days.
 It makes the process easier and can help in early collection of fines by the collection agents.
 This will be relevant especially considering the fact that people move houses frequently and leaving it too long can lead to loss of fines.
 * Avoid delaying sending fines: A lot of fines were not sent within the 90 days fime frame.
 This is because while the prefect is outside on their duty post, they might not have the time to carry out other activities.
 I would suggest that there should be a segregation of duties between the prefects who create the fine and the person who sends the fine to the offender to avoid this delay.
-* Improved communication: There were 3,889 times where a penalty was added after a payment was made.
+* Improved communication: There were 3,889 times where a penalty was added after a payment was made and two cases where payment was made but still sent to the credit agencies.
 I think this either is as a result of delay in communication between the payment receiver and the prefect, or the prefect do not update the case with the payment on time to avoid triggering a penalty.

 # Limitation
 No process owner was reached out to confirm the validity of the expected process